-Here’s whether the Brainable IQ test is legit and safe:
+Here’s everything about the Brainable IQ test being legit and safe:

 Brainable is a safe site to visit, and going through the IQ test is not going to bring direct harm to you or your device.